United States airdate: November 16, 2000

 - Over Complicated Menu Order: Not only does Squidward have to make one of everything on the menu for Bubble Buddy, but Spongebob repeated makes him take the order back and fix it in increasingly specific (and eventually inane) ways."Here, one of everything!
 No cheese, no crust, pickles to the left, four squirts of ketchup, wheat buns, non-dairy lettuce, and farm-raised tomatoes carnival-style!
 And if there's anything else I can do, please hesitate to ask!"

-- The Pig Pen: Grubby Grouper, professional beach bum.
+- The Pig-Pen: Grubby Grouper, professional beach bum.
 Some of his dirt sticks to Pearl's flipper when Grubby shakes it, which she vows to never wash again—only for Bubble Buddy to clean it off.

-- Pragmatic Anti-Hero: Squidward keeps the angry mob from attacking a lifeguard, not out of moral concerns, but because it's a waste of time.
+- Pragmatic Anti-Villainy: Squidward keeps the angry mob from attacking a lifeguard, not out of moral concerns, but because it's a waste of time.
 As he points out Bubble Buddy is the one causing trouble, so they should deal with him.

-- Pulled from Your Day Off: Subversion.
-Squidward tries to enjoy SpongeBob's day off, but SpongeBob comes into work anyway to show Squidward his new friend, Bubble Buddy.
+- Pulled from Your Day Off: Inverted: Squidward tries to enjoy SpongeBob's day off, but SpongeBob comes into work anyway to show Squidward his new friend, Bubble Buddy.
 He also makes Squidward make Bubble Buddy one of everything on the menu, with various alterations to suit Bubble Buddy's needs.

 - Real After All: Bubble Buddy.